lumiria/DeepCopy.Expression/README.md

 ## Limitations
+The library has some limitations:

-* Does not copy delegate.
+* It does not copy delegates.
-* Not supported direct array specification.
+* It does not support direct array specification.
+(Supported in ver1.3.0)

 ## License
 This library is under the MIT License.